prakharg01/Code-Review/README.md

 # Code-Review

 This repository contains code snippets organized into three different categories for a code review.
 Please note that some code may be incomplete or not shareable due to proprietary or confidentiality reasons.
-I have tried keeping a varity rather than depth.
+I have tried keeping a variety rather than depth.

 ## Sections